-Grisly strangulations in London alert Nayland Smith of Scotland Yard to the possibility that fiendish Fu Manchu may not after all be dead, even though Smith witnessed his execution.
+Grisly strangulations in London alert Nayland Smith of Scotland Yard to the possibility of the fiendish Fu Manchu may not be dead after all, even though Smith witnessed his execution.
 A killer spray made from Tibetan berries seems to be involved and clues keep leading back to the Thames.
 Written by

 Jeremy Perkins <firstname.lastname@example.org>